Overview: NBFC Aggregators

 - The AA shall be granted the COI to undertake the business in India in order to make sure that it is in the public interest.

-- Any other condition may be specified by the Bank time and again, the fulfilment of which as per the Bank shall be necessary to confirm that the starting off or the running off the business in India shall not be malignant to the public interest.
+- Any other condition may be specified by the Bank time and again, the fulfillment of which as per the Bank shall be necessary to confirm that the starting off or the running off the business in India shall not be malignant to the public interest.

 - If the conditions that are mentioned above are satisfied, the Bank may grant in-principle sanction to the company for registration as an Account Aggregator.